norsez/BDUIViewUpdateQueue/README.md

 A singleton class facilitates queuing on updating UITableView, UICollectionView, and other UIView based classes.

-#Typical Uses
+## Typical Uses
+UITableView (and UICollectionView) expects you to have all your data ready for populating your cells before drawing them on the view.
+In this case, when you insert, delete, `-batchUpdate…`, or `-reloadData`, your datasource state is synced up with your view state.
+Everything is great.

-When you asynchronously update your UITableView repeatedly in a short interval, you run the risk of missing the sync between your datasource and your UITableView state.
+Unfortunately, we don't always have our data ready before drawing the views.
+Sometimes we want to start with our minimal amount of data, then download more over time so that the app appears to be fast and ready.
+So you asynchronously update your UITableView.
+However, when the UITableView gets updated repeatedly in a short interval, which typically happens in asynchronous updates, you run the risk of missing the sync between your datasource and your UITableView state.
 This often causes crashes with `NSInternalInconsistencyException` or `endupdates EXC_BAD_ACCESS` errors. `BDUIViewUpdateQueue` helps you queue up these updates in order to avoid these problems.

 ## How it works